rovin76/Redux-1/README.md

 - actions
 - dispatch

+Journey of Reduxe :

-* cmd: `npm i redux react-redux`
+- cmd: `npm i redux react-redux`
-* create Reducer Function.
+- create Reducer Function.
-* create initial state.
+- create initial state.
-* createStore and Pass Reducer Function and initialState to it.
+- createStore and Pass Reducer Function and initialState to it.
-* wrap our Application ReduxeProvider and pass store to it.
+- wrap our Application ReduxeProvider and pass store to it.
-* using useDispatch and useSelector in our application.
+- using useDispatch and useSelector in our application.
   - useDispatch to perform action.
   - useSelector for reading data from store.